 Comprehensive Community Planning (CCP) is a holistic process that allows a community to identify a roadmap to sustainability, self-reliance and improved governance.
 The plan is based on the members’ vision for their present and future.
 It is rooted in the community’s identity and aims to guide its development, by respecting its culture and traditions.

 Throughout Canada, over a hundred communities have already used CCP to guide their development, ensuring that their members’ vision leads to concrete actions.
-In our region, six First Nations are involved in the process.
+In our region, eight First Nations are involved in the process.
 While some are currently developing their plan, others have already reached the implementation stage, turning their members’ ideas into projects and actions.

 While the FNQLSDI provides technical support and training to local coordinators, it also facilitates networking and mentoring by organizing meetings with coordinators and supporting First Nation participation in national and regional CCP workshops.
-It also contributes to CCP development at the Canadian scale, by taking part in the CCP network’s activities.
+The FNQLSDI also contributes to the development and promotion of CCP at the national level, by taking part in the Canadian CCP network’s activities.

 - 2nd Regional Workshop on First Nations Comprehensive Community Planning (June 4 to 6, 2019)

 - Workshop on First Nations Compréhension Community Planning – September 19-21, 2017 (September 19 to 21, 2017)

 Eight First Nation communities are currently being supported by the FNQLSDI in their CCP process.